ErickLGonzalez/ArmoredCore6SaveTransferTool/README.md

 # ArmoredCore6SaveTransferTool
-Transfers saves to a new SteamId
+This tool transfers save to a new SteamId modified to work within the Electron environment and rewritten in Javascript.

 # How To Use
 * Put the save you want to transfer into your `%appdata%/ArmoredCore6/YourSteamId/` folder